-Why Is Texting While Driving a Problem for Pennsylvania?
+Why Is Texting and Driving in Pennsylvania a Problem?

-In 47 states and the District of Columbia it’s illegal to use a cellphone to send texts while driving.
+In 47 states and the District of Columbia it is illegal to use a cellphone to send texts while driving.
 Pennsylvania is one of those states.
 However, the penalties for texting and driving in our state are not as steep as they are in other states.
-In Alaska, a distracted driving penalty can result in a $10,000 fine and jailtime while the fine in New York can be $235.
+In Alaska, a distracted driving penalty can result in a $10,000 fine and jail-time while the fine in New York can be $235.
 Here in Pennsylvania, the fine is only $50 plus court costs.

 To further complicate the issue, some are claiming that Pennsylvania law enforcement officers are failing to enforce the law.
 According to a report from WNEP 16, out of the 9 million registered drivers in Pennsylvania, an average of only 8 distracted driving citations are written daily.
 These stats are especially concerning considering how big of a problem distracted driving is in our state.

 The Pennsylvania Department of Transportation reported that 15,614 crashes involved distracted driving last year, and 58 of those crashes proved fatal.
 Only 9,143 crashes from 2017 were related to drunk driving.
 That’s a 6,471-crash difference.

 How Can We Fight Distracted Driving in Pennsylvania?